-APP2TRUEDIPG generates 4 types of output files:
+APP2TRUEDIP generates two types of output files:

-- 1. alphanumerical orientation output files when the input file is alphanumerical orientation; - 2. numerical orientation output files when the input file is numerical orientation; - 3. alphanumerical depth+orientation output files when the input file is alphanumerical depth+orientation; - 4. numerical depth+orientation output files when the input file is numerical depth+orientation.
+- 1. alphanumerical output files when the input file is alphanumerical; - 2. numerical output files when the input file is numerical;

-This chapter describes the formats of these 4 output files.
+This chapter describes the formats of these two output files.

-3.2 Common characteristics of the 4 types of output files
+3.2 Common characteristics of both types of output files

 The output files are FORTRAN sequential output files.
 They are ASCII text files containing tab delimited characters and numbers so as to facilitate importing the results into a spreadsheet.
-Character strings are delimited by single quotes so that the ouput file can also be used as input file for APP2TRUEDIPG.
+Character strings are delimited by single quotes so that the ouput file can also be used as input file for APP2TRUEDIP.
 Further sequential files specifications can be found in Chapter 4.

-The 4 types of output files follow a standard file structure that begins with a standard header which is followed by standard data lines.
+Both alphanumerical and numerical output files follow a standard file structure that begins with a standard header which is followed by standard data lines.